Graduate Diploma in Design and Technologies Education

 Overview

-The Graduate Diploma in Design and Technologies Education is a course that responds to the need for teachers to be upskilled and ready to empower students in design and technologies.
-Graduates who successfully complete this course will be able to apply for recognition as a teacher in the following subject areas: Design and Technologies, Industrial Technology (Timber) and Industrial Technology (Engineering), in addition to their current teaching areas.
+Graduates who successfully complete this course will be able to apply for recognition as a teacher in the following subject areas: design and technologies, industrial technology (timber) and industrial technology (engineering), in addition to their current teaching areas.

-This flexible course allows for all units to be delivered online, whilst the practical components are undertaken at either an ACU campus or in a school where the student works under supervision of an accredited technologies teacher (and/or technical staff).
-Units are run in professional terms for approximately four weeks each.
-This includes online study and a week of practical intensive.
+This flexible course allows for all units to be delivered online, with the practical components undertaken at either an ACU campus or in a school where the student works under supervision of an accredited technologies teacher and/or technical staff.

 Student will explore units in: